ckaestne/TypeChef-LinuxAnalysis/README.md

 in human-readable form (see `.c.xml` for a machine-readable format).
 The `linuxTestCase.sh` script will run the analysis on all files that do not have a `.dbg` file yet.
 To rerun the analysis on a file, simply remove the `.dbg` file.
+The `cleanLinux.sh` script removes all `.dbg` files.

 If running the analysis on the `master` directory, you first need to extract the feature models and file presence conditions with `genPCs.sh` and `genFMs.sh`.
 The files will be placed in the `pcs` directory and used for the remaining analysis.
+For `linux26333` those files are already checked in, but can be recreated with the corresponding scripts.

+## Further tools

+The project contains several Scala tools to automate some analysis or debugging tasks.

+One of the most useful tools is CheckExpr (easily accessible through `checkexpr.sh`) which reads a formula from a file `formula` and checks whether it is satisfiable or a tautology.